 How long we keep your personal data will vary depending on the type of personal data and our reasons for collecting it.
 The retention period will be determined by various criteria, including the purposes for which we are using it (as it will need to be kept for as long as is necessary for any of those purposes) and our legal obligations (as laws or regulations may set a minimum period for which we have to keep your personal data).
 In general, we will retain your personal data for as long as we require it to perform our contractual rights and obligations or for periods required by our legal and regulatory obligations.

-The Fund’s administrator (the “Administrator”) may be engaged in controlling and/or processing personal data for the purposes of the GDPR and the DPL.
-It receives personal data from individuals investing in the Fund and officers and employees of corporate and other institutional investors in the Fund.
-The Fund has therefore appointed the Administrator as a “processor” of personal data on its behalf.
-In some circumstances, the Administrator may use the personal data it receives from the Fund for purposes other than the provision of services to the Fund, including but not limited to the completion of due diligence on investors.
-In such circumstances, the Administrator is acting as a “controller” of personal data received from the Fund, as it determines the purposes and means of processing the personal data.
+The Fund’s administrator (the “Administrator”), or, during any period in which an Administrator has not been appointed, the General Partner, may be engaged in controlling and/or processing personal data for the purposes of one ore more of the UK GDPR, the EU General Data Protection Regulation (2016/679) (“GDPR”) and the DPL.
+The Administrator (or the General Partner, as applicable) receives personal data from individuals investing in the Fund and officers and employees of corporate and other institutional investors in the Fund.
+The Fund has therefore appointed the Administrator (or the General Partner, as applicable) as a “processor” of personal data on its behalf.
+In some circumstances, the Administrator (or the General Partner, as applicable) may use the personal data it receives from the Fund for purposes other than the provision of services to the Fund, including but not limited to the completion of due diligence on investors.
+In such circumstances, the Administrator (or the General Partner, as applicable) is acting as a “controller” of personal data received from the Fund, as it determines the purposes and means of processing the personal data.

-The GDPR imposes certain obligations on us, as a data controller, and grants certain rights to data subjects located in the EEA (“data subject,” “you” or “your”).
-“Personal data” and other terms as used in this section have the same meaning provided in the GDPR.
+The UK GDPR imposes certain obligations on the relevant Monarch entity, as a data controller, and grants certain rights to relevant individuals (“data subject,” “you” or “your”).
+“Personal data” and other terms as used in this section have the same meaning provided in the UK GDPR.

-Under the GDPR and any other applicable EU data privacy laws, data subjects have a right to:
+Under the UK GDPR and certain other applicable UK data privacy laws, data subjects have a right to:

 - request access to and rectification of your personal data;